 Photo courtesy of Burning World Records

-They may not be playing this year (one of their members is involved with running the festival, and there's no time to pull it off) but past years have seen electrifying performances from Utrecht's Terzij de Horde.
-They're part of the Netherlands' reliably excellent black metal scene (also home to Urfaust, Nihill, Dodecahedron, and, in a way, the dearly departed The Devil's Blood) and have distinguished themselves by dint of a captivating, layered sound that blasts a black metal core with fragments of noise and heavy doses of melancholia.
+Utrecht's Terzij de Horde are part of the Netherlands' reliably excellent black metal scene (also home to Urfaust, Nihill, Dodecahedron, and, in a way, the dearly departed The Devil's Blood) and have distinguished themselves by dint of a captivating, layered sound that blasts a black metal core with fragments of noise and heavy doses of melancholia.
 It is poetic, cerebral music that channels aggression and catharsis into something fruitful.
 The band will release its debut album, Self, via Burning World Records (gatefold LP), Consouling Sounds (CD) and Tartarus Records (cassette) on October 19, and I'm delighted to be sharing the album's first track, "Absence."

 As Terzij de Horde bassist (and lyricist) Johan van Hattum explains, "Absence" is the opening track on Self, and it is the most logical starting point.
 It is a track which discusses the rebellion of self against structures, the tearing down of monism to embrace pluralism, and a call to end the constant inhibition of self by surroundings, essentially to declare war on that which is imposed."